 America Reads America Counts

 This federally funded program is geared towards increasing the reading and math proficiency of America’s youth in elementary and middle schools.
 Lehigh University has been a part of the America Reads program since 1997 and the America Counts program since 1999.
-We have approximately one hundred reading and math tutors each year, who make a tremendous difference in the lives of the children with whom they work.
+We have approximately 150 tutors each year who make a tremendous difference in the lives of the children with whom they work.

-Lehigh students that participate in this program have the opportunity to work at one of the several local sites including: Fountain Hill Elementary School, Broughal Middle School, and Holy Infancy School.
-Depending on preference and availability, students have the opportunity to work with children from pre-school through eighth grade during the regular school day or during afterschool time.
+Depending on preference and availability, students have the opportunity to work with children in kindergarten through eighth grade during the regular school day or at our afterschool Homework Clubs.